 Comments & Forum Posts

 Comments and forum posts used to be excellent opportunities to build links thanks to their easy accessibility.
-However, most forums these days carry low authority, or use nofollow links, or are too keen to link building techniques for this to fly.
-Avoid them.
+However, most forums these days carry low authority, or use nofollow links, which means they are likely to provide little value

 Paid Links

 Google explicitly forbids webmasters from paying people to post links to their sites.
-You can pay for consulting or help with executing a link building strategy, but the direct exchange of money for links between you and a publisher will put you at risk of being penalized.
+You can pay for consulting or help with executing a quality strategy, but the direct exchange of money for links between you and a publisher will put you at risk of being penalized.

 Private Blog Networks